miniBill/witch-awakening/DLCs/Core/Quests.md

 As an ally, the unicorn can provide silverblood in the future, feathers, and come to your aid in times of great need.
 Otherwise is good company when you visit.

---- BOBBY TABLE ---

-ON MY MARK
+## Quest: On my Mark
-Noble
+- Slot: Noble

-Threat 4
+- Threat: 4
-Conflict 6
+- Conflict: 6
-Reward 4
+- Reward: 4

 You've received either a bounty tip or an assassination mark for a wanted rogue witch, or a nosy witch who stuck their nose in the wrong person's business or were in the wrong place at the wrong time.
 They're wanted dead or alive either way.
 If you take them alive, the Threat and Reward both increase by 2 points as they resist.
 They'll have at least two tier 4 magics, plus a random assortment of 1-3 rank magics, making them an either an experienced and capable witch, or a naturally gifted witch in over their head.
 They have allies of similar standard to your own, being a member of a major faction with a companion from that faction.